 PrintRecipe card

-This fresh fruit cake is made with soft and fluffy layers of Genoise cake, airy and light Chantilly frosting, and topped with fresh fruit of your choice.
-It is a summertime dream perfect for any special occasion.
+This fresh fruit cake, or fruit cream cake, is made with soft Genoise sponge layers, light Chantilly cream, and juicy fresh fruit on top.
+It is an easy, elegant dessert for any special occasion.

 - Yield: 8 1x